Island Records: Island's sixth decade: the artists

+In June 2021, Imran Majid and Justin Eshak were named co-CEOs of Island Records.
+They assumed the position on 1 January 2022.

 Seventh decade and further expansions: 2019–present

-On July 23, 2020, Universal Music Group and its local subsidiary MCA Music launched Island Records Philippines, the first Southeast Asian branch of the 61-year old label.
+On 23 July 2020, Universal Music Group and its local subsidiary MCA Music launched Island Records Philippines, the first Southeast Asian branch of the 61-year old label.
 The Philippines branch is led by former Sony Music Philippines and Sindikato Management executive Enzo Valdez.

+2021 saw Island sign American singer and actress Sabrina Carpenter.
+She released her first single under the label, "Skin", on 22 January 2021.
+The song peaked at number 48 and 33 on the Billboard Hot 100 and the Billboard Global 200, becoming her first entry on both charts.
+Since signing with the label, she has gone on to have a major worldwide breakthrough, releasing three hit albums: Emails I Can't Send (2022), Short n' Sweet (2024) and Man's Best Friend (2025).

 Manga Entertainment

-Island World Communications, under the leadership of Blackwell and Andy Frain, created Manga Entertainment Ltd, the anime and live action Japanese film division of Island in 1991.
-In that year, Laurence Guinness, the Senior VP at Island World Communications bought the distribution license for Akira from ICA Projects in London, and the distribution of what was the label's first release is considered a crucial milestone in the establishment of anime in the UK.
-In 1994, Island sold the distribution licenses for most of Manga's releases to Siren Entertainment, an independent entertainment company in Australia.
+Island World Communications, under the leadership of Blackwell and Andy Frain, created Manga Entertainment Ltd, the anime and live action Japanese film division of Island in 1991. and the distribution of what was the label's first release is considered a crucial milestone in the establishment of anime in the UK.
+In 1994, Island sold the distribution licences for most of Manga's releases to Siren Entertainment, an independent entertainment company in Australia.
 Those rights were then given to Madman Entertainment in 1999 when Siren became solely an acquisitions company.